Gomukh

 The place is situated at a height of 13,200 ft (4,023 m) in the Uttarkashi district in the state of Uttarakhand, India.
-It is one of the largest in the Himalayas with an estimated volume of over 27 cubic kilometers.
+It is one of the largest glaciers in the Himalayas with an estimated volume of over 27 cubic kilometers.

-It is a holy Hindu pilgrimage site, visited by many who visit Gangotri.
-It is around 20km away from Gangotri and can be reached by trekking.
+It is a Hindu holy pilgrimage site, visited by many who visit Gangotri.
+It is around 20 km away from Gangotri and can be reached by trekking.

-In 1972, Sir Seewoosagur Ramgoolam the then Prime Minister of Mauritius, brought the holy Ganga water from Gomukh and mixed it with the water of Grand Bassin in Mauritius and renamed it as Ganga Talao for the Mauritian Hindus.